OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Deployment-guide-powershell.md

 ![Powershell deployment guide](images/name_availability_check.png)

-If Azure AD applications already exist on tenant, The script will show confirmation dialog to update current applications&#39; configurations.
+If Azure AD applications already exist on tenant, The script will show confirmation dialog to update current applications & configurations.

+The same message you will get twice to get the confirmation, one for author app and another for user app.

 ![Powershell deployment guide](images/ad_app_update.png)